 3. SIMARI Water Shoes – Best in Budget

 I wore these shoes on my trip to Hawaii.
 Not technically wet wading, but they were exceptional on the beach.
-I wore them specifically to test if they could keep the beach sand out that the Merrell shoe couldn’t.
+I wore them specifically to test if they could keep the beach sand out.
 And to my relief, they did!

 Outstanding grip while walking too.
 I haven’t yet tried these wet wading shoes on slippery rocks, but from my experience with them, I can guarantee that they will give excellent traction.
 They are lightweight, comfortable, and are incredible saltwater wading shoes.
 And on top, they come with a minimal price.
 They are the best fishing shoes on a budget, undoubtedly!

-The sole is quite stretchable but thinner than I would have liked.
+The sole of these wading shoes for fly fishing is quite stretchable but thinner than I would have liked.
 The sole won’t be good enough to give the necessary support for walking very long distances.

 - Mesh suitable to keep sand out